 The University of Maryland's Family Practice residency combines a university hospital setting with support from community hospitals and other facilities for a well-rounded experience.

-The central ambulatory focus is University Family Medicine located on Paca Street, where over 20,000 patients receive their medical care coming to us with all types of insurance.
-Our clinic has 36 examining rooms, plus facilities for office laboratory studies and procedures.
+The central ambulatory focus is University Family Medicine located on Paca Street, where over 20,000 patients receive their medical care.
+Our practice has 36 examining rooms, plus facilities for office laboratory studies and procedures.
 A top-of-the-line electronic medical record system was implemented in September 2010 for our patient care documentation and has allowed us to transition to a more paperless environment.
 The patient care is delivered by the team concept as the residents, faculty and medical assistants are divided into three practice teams, each with their own patients, examining rooms, nursing, and support staff.

 University Family Medicine has been recognized as an NCQA Level 3 Patient Centered Medical Home.
-In addition to general family medicine, our faculty also incorporate their special interests into dedicated clinic sessions for sports medicine, adult bariatrics, pediatric bariatrics, behavioral medicine, addiction medicine, and women’s health procedures.
+In addition to general family medicine, our faculty also incorporate their special interests into dedicated clinic sessions for sports medicine, adult bariatrics, pediatric bariatrics, outpatient procedures, behavioral medicine, and women’s health procedures.

 We offer several inpatient sites for the many rotations during the residency.
 The main site is at our own medical center one block away.
 The department has a designated inpatient service team and bed allocation for admissions from the ER or direct from the practice.

-University of Maryland Medical Center Midtown Campus, a University of Maryland System Hospital just a few blocks away, offers another training site for Obstetrics and surgical rotation experiences.
+University of Maryland Medical Center Midtown Campus, another University of Maryland System Hospital just a few blocks away, offers another training site for general surgery, surgical subspecialities and wound care experiences.

 For more information, call the University Physicians Consultation and Referral Service at 1-800-492-5538 (patients) or 1-800-373-4111 (physicians).